amurrell/wp-engine-theme-local/README.md

 # WP-Engine Theme Local

-**Local development** wordpress "wrapper" for wp-engine hosted site, with support for a **version-controlled theme** as a submodule.
+**Local development** (via docker) wordpress "wrapper" for wp-engine hosted site, with support for a **version-controlled theme** as a submodule.

-All your plugins, uploads, and database files will be stored in the `wp-engine-downloads/` folder that you will populate from wp-engine SFTP (optionally, your theme folder as well).
+All your plugins, uploads, and database files will be stored in the `wp-engine-downloads/` folder that you will populate from wp-engine SFTP.

 Working on multiple sites?
 You can swap between sites by running the **run script** again.